 - 1 ½ cups (188 g) all-purpose flour

 - 1 ½ cups (360 ml) buttermilk

 - ¼ cup (56 g) unsalted butter, melted and cooled (plus 2-3 extra tablespoons for cooking)

 - 1 large egg

-Preheat a cast iron skillet on low-medium heat.
+- Preheat a skillet over low-medium heat.

-Serve immediately with maple syrup.
+- Serve immediately with maple syrup and fresh fruit.

 - Scroll up and see the post for tips, FAQs, and storage recommendations.